esnet/pond/README.md

 ----

-Pond.js is a library build on top of [immutable.js](https://facebook.github.io/immutable-js/) to provide time-based data structures, serialization and processing within our tools.
+Pond.js is a library built on top of [immutable.js](https://facebook.github.io/immutable-js/) to provide time-based data structures, serialization and processing within our tools.

 For data structures it unifies the use of time ranges, events and collections and time series.
 For processing it provides a chained pipeline interface to aggregate, collect and process batches or streams of events.